 arriére goût ou déboire aftertaste with a disagreeable dimension.

-assemblage a blending of a various vats of wine, or of various varieties.
+assemblage a blending of various vats of wine, or various varieties.

 averse de grêle hail storm.

 baguette pruning term related to the taille de la Marne method, in use in the Champagne region, where a previous year’s mature cane is left vertical with a small number of buds towards its furthest end from the soil – helps defend, by providing a remedy, against frost damage in the Vallee de la Marne.

 baie de sureau elderberry.

 barrique Bordeaux name for a 225 litre barrel.

 battonage lees stirring.